Google rank does not predict AI citation. Query intent does. If you take one thing from this guide, let it be that.

 The fundamental shift: in traditional SEO, you optimize for algorithms that rank pages.
 In GEO, you optimize for models that read, understand, and selectively cite pages.
 The evaluation criteria are different.

 One thing that has not changed: content quality matters.
-Both Aggarwal et al. (2024) and Chen et al. (2025) found that content substance, including authoritative sourcing and comprehensive coverage, consistently improves visibility in generative responses.
+Chen et al. (2025) found that content substance, including authoritative sourcing and comprehensive coverage, consistently improves visibility in generative responses.
+Note that Aggarwal et al. (2024) reported similar findings on their custom benchmark engine, but the specific content-level features they recommended (statistics, citations, quotations) do not replicate on production platforms.
 What changed is how quality is measured.
 AI platforms don't count backlinks.
 They parse your content directly.

 🏗️ THE TWO-LEVEL CITATION MODEL